radjivF/interaction-node-mongoDb/README.md

 Interaction MongoDB (2.2) with Node.js
 ======================================

-This some interaction example how to use mongoDb with Nodejs.
+In lib folder you have different files with interaction example how to use MongoDb with Nodejs.

 Every files can work independant.

+In Rest Api folder you have an example in a real case.

 Don't forget to install the package for the REST Api:
 ```